 An MA is a master’s degree awarded to students that have completed a program studying humanities or fine arts subjects such as history, communications, philosophy, theology or English.
 A Master of Arts degree typically requires coursework, research and written examinations.

 The process of creating a well-made structure entails a great deal more than just propping up four walls.
 Knowledge of architecture is needed in order to ensure that buildings meet predetermined desires and legal guidelines.

 Romania is a country located at the intersection of Central and Southeastern Europe, bordering on the Black Sea.
 Getting to Romania is easy from nearly all parts of the world, due to its position, as well as the fact that it is served by an array of transport types and companies.
 Romanian universities offer great choice of undergraduate and postgraduate programs in Romanian, English, French and German.

 Bucharest is the capital city of Romania and is a cultural, financial, and industrial hub of the country.
 Bucharest is also the largest city in Romania, having over 3 million inhabitants.
 It has 34 campuses 16 of these being public universities.

 Request Information Master of Art Degrees in Architecture Studies in Bucharest in Romania 2018

-The Master Programs have as main objective, the integrated study and research in urban domain, management of territory and regional development, in landscape (natural, anthropic and cultural), of mobility and urban management or of public politics, through specialisation whithin transdisciplinary teams.
+The Master Programs have an as main objective, the integrated study and research in urban domain, management of territory and regional development, in landscape (natural, anthropic and cultural), of mobility and urban management or of public politics, through specialisation within transdisciplinary teams.

-The programs adress not only to the graduates students of urbanism, architecture and landscape, but also to those who graduated in connected and similar domains, such as: geography, constructions, management, marketing, horticulture, enviromental science, forestry, economy, politic science and public administration, sociology, psychology, history, anthropology, etnography, law, etc. (in agreement with the masters' speciality) ... [-]
+The programs address not only to the graduates students of urbanism, architecture and landscape, but also to those who graduated in connected and similar domains, such as: geography, constructions, management, marketing, horticulture, environmental science, forestry, economy, politic science and public administration, sociology, psychology, history, anthropology, ethnography, law, etc. (in agreement with the masters' speciality) ... [-]